← Back to Blog

 Understanding Independent Educational Evaluations: A Parent's Guide (Southern California)

 As a parent navigating special education in Southern California, you want what's best for your child, especially when it comes to evaluation and support services.
 One tool available under federal and California special education law is an Independent Educational Evaluation (IEE).
-This guide explains what an IEE is, when you may need one, and how the process works so you can confidently advocate for your child's needs.
+This guide explains what an Independent Educational Evaluation (IEE) is, when you may need one, and how the process works so you can confidently advocate for your child's needs.

 What is an Independent Educational Evaluation (IEE)?